camlab-bioml/2022_manatee_paper_analyses/README.md

 python mobo_experiment.py --experiment imc --x_min 1 --x_max 100
 ```

 There are additional optional arguments described in the help message.
 By default, `mobo_experiment.py` will execute only MANATEE (specifically, the MANATEE-SA version), but the code also supports other methods considered in the paper (MANATEE-AS, RS and RA baselines, qNEHVI with approximate hypervolume computation, qNParEGO).
 These can be executed by specifying the `--strategy` argument.
-MANATEE-AS can be executed with the default `--strategy` and `--ucb_scal` set to `exhaustive` for exhaustive computation of the acquisition function (recommended) or "mc" for sampling-based computation.
+MANATEE-AS can be executed with the default `--strategy` and `--ucb_scal` set to `exhaustive` for exhaustive computation of the acquisition function (recommended) or `mc` for sampling-based computation.

 The code supports [Weights and Biases](https://wandb.ai) integration (with `--logging` set to `wandb`) which tracks acquisitions, meta-objectives (ARI, NMI), and objective inclusion probabilities and behaviours.
 These can be also accessed from the dictionary returned by the function `main`, along with the acquisition function values at each step and the final acquired datasets.